satyam-git/gestureControlledBot/README.md

 # gestureControlledBot
-The code for hand gesture controlled bot
+The code for hand gesture controlled bot using two arduinos at glove and bot.